klovnefisk/nuutti.no/content/posts/saftreview.md

 YOU WOULD WANT IT CONFIRMED THAT THIS INDEED IS MEAT.

-*Meat flavoured no addatives* it not enough information to make any rational human being make this purchase.
+*Meat flavoured no addatives* is not enough information to make any rational human being make this purchase.

 Perhaps this is is how i find myself drinking this...